ThaynaraLimaa/MentalMathGame/README.md

 ## About the project:

-The Mental Math Game is a mini-game about math operations.
+The Mental Math Game is a mini-game to help you enhance your calculation skills.
 The aim of the game is to help you practice and improve your mental/fast math.
-In Mental Math Game you can choose which math operation to practice (addition, subtraction, and multiplication, I haven’t integrated the division yet), how many questions it will have and the numbers range, it can be chosen to practice only with a short number (1 to 10) or higher (1 to 1000), it’s your choice.
+Within the Mental Math Game, you can choose which math operation to practice (addition, subtraction, and multiplication)You can also choose how many questions it will have and the numbers range.
+You can chose to practice with shorter range, for example, from 1 to 10, or challenge yourself with higher numbers like from 1 to 1000!
+It's your choice.

-## To be improved:

-The project is ready to be used, but there are somethings that need to be improved:
-- When using mobile it’s not possible to use the "-" when the operation result is negative.

 ## Technologies used:

 - **HTML**
 - **CSS**
 - **JavaScript**

+To play the game you can access the demo [here](https://thaynaralimaa.github.io/MentalMathGame/) :)